MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 ## 4×4 Matrix Solution to the Dirac Equation

 So there is, once again, a violation of the constraints.
-It would be natural for someone to give up by now but not this guy.
-Matter of fact, he doubled down...Literally.
+It would be natural for someone to give up by now, but not Dirac.
+Matter of fact, he doubled down... literally.
 He went one step further and imagined the matrices $$\alpha$$ to be $$4 \times 4$$ matrices, posed as block forms made of $$2 \times 2$$ matrices.

 The form is as follows: